United States Regiments & Batteries > New York > 71st New York Infantry Regiment

 February 28 Captain John T. Bruen of Company C was transferred to command the 10th New York Independent Battery.

-March 10 Advance on Manassas, Va.
+March 10 Advance on Manassas, Virginia.

 March 14 Captain Edward W. Powers of Company G was discharged.

-April 4 Reconnaissance from Liverpool Point to Stafford Court House and action at Stafford Court House
+April 4 Reconnaissance from Liverpool Point to Stafford Court House and action at Stafford Court House.

-April Ordered to the Peninsula, Va.
+Ordered to the Virginia Peninsula

 April 10-May 4